-To successfully manage remote employees in Kenya, set clear roles and expectations for each employee in the company.
-This can be achieved through setting Key Performance Indicators (KPIs) and Objective and Key Results (OKRs).
-Employers can identify and provide what an employee needs to deliver the expected results.
-This ensures every employee is doing what is expected to keep the company operational.
+To successfully manage remote employees in Kenya , set clear roles and expectations for each employee.
+Key Performance Indicators (KPIs) and Objective Key Results (OKRs) are the main indicators.
+Employers identify and provide what an employee needs to deliver the expected results, hence ensuring every employee is doing what is expected to keep the company operational.

 An employer is responsible for providing the necessary tools and resources to make employees’ working conditions easier.
 For instance, access to the internet, working tables, and chairs, as well as airtime to communicate with clients and colleagues.
 These tools provide a conducive working environment for employees working from home.

 Working from home is a new concept for many organizations.
-Therefore, there is a lot of uncertainty on the part of employers whether work is being done or if it will be completed on time.
-Trusting your team and giving them the flexibility to get work done makes them more productive.
-To ensure tasks are completed and delivered on time, an employer can set guidelines such as an instant reply to emails, answering calls on time, and replying to text messages as soon as they get them.
+Therefore, there is a lot of uncertainty on whether work is being done or if it will be completed on time.
+Trust your team and give them the flexibility to get work done.
+Set guidelines such as an instant reply to emails, answering calls on time, and replying to text messages as soon as you get them.

 Managing remote employees in Kenya is a challenge as employees have other things to attend to at home.
 As a result, finding a way to connect with employees helps.
 An employer can have direct and indirect conversations with employees to understand what a normal day looks like, their challenges and concerns.
 The aim is to show that the organization cares and supports them during this crisis.
 This eases the tension and anxiety among employees and they easily concentrate on their tasks.

 As organizations continue to practice working from home due to the virus outbreak, it is vital for them to support their employees.
 This is to ensure employees remain motivated and productive during this period.
 Managing remote employees in Kenya is not an easy task.
 However, businesses that will quickly adapt to remote working, above all, use technology will survive.